The Apostolic writings of the New Testament were written in Greek

 Constantin von Tischendorf, Novum Testamentum Graece, Vol. 1, (Leipzing: Adof Winter, 1589) p.325

-Matthew takes from Mark (a non-Hebrew source)
+Matthew takes from Mark (a non-Hebrew Greek source) and was written in Greek

 The Gospel of Matthew was written after the Gospel of Mark was written and likely before 70 A.D. (the year of the destruction of the Temple in Jerusalem).
 Matthew is clearly dependent on Mark for much of its content since 95% of the Gospel of Mark is found within Matthew and 53% of the text is verbatim (word-for word) from Mark.
 The Gospel is attributed to Matthew because of the presumption that some of the unique source material may had come from Matthew (a disciple of Jesus who was previously a tax collector) although most of the source material is from the Gospel of Mark as many see it is an embellishment upon Mark.
 Some scholars believe that Matthew was originally written in a Semitic language (Hebrew or Aramaic) and was later translated into Greek.
 It is attested by church fathers that there was an Aramaic (or Hebrew) version in addition to the Greek.
 Portions taken from Mark may have first been translated from Greek to Aramaic (or Hebrew).
 The earliest complete copy of Matthew that remains is in Greek from the fourth century.